Shamsh Kassim-Lakha: Organisational and philanthropic activity

 He has chaired or served on government commissions and boards of business, professional and research organizations in such diverse fields as government reforms, public sector pay and pensions reforms, higher education reforms, school education, health, finance, banking, energy, environmental protection and climate change.

-Shamsh Kassim-Lakha was Pakistan's Federal Minister for Education as well as for Science and Technology in 2007-2008.
+Shamsh was Pakistan's Federal Minister for Education and for Science and Technology in 2007-2008.
 He has played pioneering roles in promoting civil society activities, principal among them as Founding Chair of the Pakistan Centre for Philanthropy (PCP).
 He sat on the worldwide board of the International Baccalaureate Organization, as well as the Steering Committee of the Talloires Network of over 300 universities involved in civic engagement and based at Tufts University, USA.
-Shamsh was an honorary member of the Pakistan Business Council, an association of 40 of the largest national and multi-national corporations in Pakistan and chaired its Education Panel.
-He has also advised and consulted on policy and strategy with selected civil society organizations including the Grameen Bank for their health initiatives, and the World Bank on higher education.
+Shamsh was an honorary member of the Pakistan Business Council, an association of 40 of the largest national and multinational corporations in Pakistan and chaired its Education Panel.
+He has advised and consulted on policy and strategy with selected civil society organizations including the Grameen Bank for their health initiatives, and the World Bank on higher education.
 He is also a member of the Steering Committee of the Aga Khan Music Awards.

 In 1997, Shamsh co-chaired with the Education Minister of Tajikistan the Commission on the Establishment of the University of Central Asia and later helped negotiate the International Treaty and Charter of this institution.
-During the same period, he chaired the Committee that developed consensus between government, civil society, and industry on key elements of Pakistan's environmental protection laws and wrote the country's National Environment Protection Act (1997).
+During the same period, he chaired the Committee that developed consensus among government, civil society, and industry on key elements of Pakistan's environmental protection laws and drafted the country's National Environment Protection Act (1997).
 In 2001-2, as Minister of State, he led the government of Pakistan's Task Force on Higher Education Reforms.